ShivamB25/Project-Asclepius/script.md

 - "Here are the matches in seconds: similarity scores, risk levels, and a quick summary so care coordinators know who to call."
 - "Searching for this insight used to take hours of manual chart review; now it takes seconds."

-**Say this to hit the rubric:** "Judges, that’s warehouse-native semantic search—BigQuery AI doing the heavy lifting and an innovation that shrinks case discovery from hours to seconds."
+**Quick aside:** "That’s warehouse-native semantic search—BigQuery AI shrinking case discovery from hours to seconds."

 **Pause/Check:** Make sure the similarity table loads correctly.